DawnGate/relearn/mini-app/microservices-backend/README.md

 This is a sub directory -> checkout to new branch, and put the repo to main directory

--> ex: ci/miniapp-micro-be
-just running for test ci ( not setup docker)
+-> ex: ci/miniapp-micro-be just running for test ci ( not setup docker)

+setting ci secrets repository params lik in workflows/test.yml

+in server I using mongo serverless server

+MONGO_AUTH_URI=mongodb+srv://username:userPassword@cluster-uri/micro-be-auth

+MONGO_PRODUCT_URI=mongodb+srv://username:userPassword@cluster-uri/micro-be-product

+I also setup all connection for 6 hours -> you need turn this connection when push or pull request to server